slopezpereyra/EEG-artifacts/README.md

 Due to the size of EEG data, it may be desirable to work with only a subset of the record, or a low resolution version of it.
-This is accomplished via the `partition.eeg(eeg, start, end)` and `lower.res(eeg, n)` functions.
+This is accomplished via the `eeg.resample_eegeeg(eeg, start, end)` and `resample_eeg(eeg, n)` functions.

-`partition.eeg` is a sub-setting function that extracts a time period of data in seconds. `lower.res` is a function that reduces the data by keeping only one very $n$th values.
+`eeg.resample_eegeeg` is a sub-setting function that extracts a time period of data in seconds. `resample_eeg` is a function that reduces the data by keeping only one very $n$th values.
 It is _similar_ to applying a low-pass filter, but only in the sense that it reduces the number of events per unit of time.